You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 Therefore, I wouldn’t put them all together in one ad set for testing reasons.

-I would create different ad sets for each of the different targeting ideas to better test the campaign.
+I would create different ad sets for each targeting idea to better test the campaign.

 Now, these were just some ideas for absentee owners.